wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/adaptive-cards-create-engaging-messages/includes/7-exercise-microsoft-teams.md

 In this exercise, you'll use Adaptive Cards to implement custom task modules in Microsoft Teams.
 Task modules are used as dialogs in Microsoft Teams to display or collect information from users.

 One is a standard HTML page that accepts the ID of a video on YouTube.
 When the task module is invoked, it will display the video using the YouTube embedded player in an HTML page.
-This task module will get the video ID from the query string, but it will not need to return any information back to the tab.
+This task module will get the video ID from the query string, but it won't need to return any information back to the tab.

 ![Screenshot of the YouTube Player task module](../media/07-test-rendered-task-module.png)